Tips for Breaking Your Sugar Habit

 The World Health Organization advises consuming no more than 10 percent of daily calories from added sugar.
 For someone on a 2,000-calorie diet, that’s 25 grams of sugar—or the amount in one bakery cookie.

 Sugar consumption is linked to weight gain, low energy, impaired immune system, acne, skin conditions, depression, and tooth decay.
+So cutting down might help you look and feel better.

 Contrary to popular belief, there’s not sugar in everything, but it does take an effort to avoid added sugar in processed food.
 Look for unsweetened peanut butter, salad dressings, pasta sauces, and alternative milks.
 Also, beware of cereal.
 Up to half of the box can be sugar!